Apremilast

 How is apremilast taken?

 Apremilast is taken by mouth in tablet form.
-There are three different strengths of apremilast tablets: 10mg, 20mg and 30mg.

-Sometimes when you start apremilast tablets, you may feel sick, get indigestion or an upset stomach or diarrhoea.
-To reduce the risk of these side effects, your doctor will start you on a treatment ‘Starter pack’ which starts at a much lower dosage.
+Sometimes when you start apremilast tablets, you may feel sick, get indigestion, diarrhoea and/or vomiting.
+To help prevent the risk of these side effects, your doctor will start you on a lower dose that will gradually be increased (also called “titrated”) over the first 6 days of treatment.

 After the titration period, the usual dose is 30mg twice daily: one 30mg tablet in the morning and one 30mg tablet in the evening.
-By the end of day 6 you will have reached this recommended dose.

 How to take apremilast